naomideokule/naomideokule.github.io/index.md

     - [Video performance](https://youtu.be/wSz4fE2vEKQ)

 #### Odissi (5 years) (2015 - present)
-- A form of traditional classical and devotional Indian classical dance
+- Rigorous training in a form of traditional classical and devotional Indian classical dance under the tutelage of  Nilanjana Banerjee at the [RDM studio](http://odissinilanjana.com/)
 - Organized and performed several dances in 2019.
 It was a benefit concert for Ahana; a non-profit that works with women’s rights in India -
     - [Solo performance](https://youtu.be/5hqdE-LfgTs)